globus/globus-automate-client/docs/source/using_cli_and_flows.rst

 Finding and displaying Flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command will list the already available flows you may use:
+The following command will list the flows available for your use:

 .. code-block:: BASH

     globus-automate flow list

 This outputs a list of flows, where the description of each flow carries the same fields as the output from ``globus-automate action introspect`` described above.
 This emphasizes again the similarity between Flows and Actions.
 The ``title`` and ``description`` fields may be helpful in determining what a Flow does and what its purpose is.
-Like Actions, the ``input_schema`` may define what is required of the input when running the flow however, not all Flows are required to define an ``input_status`` as a convenience to Flow authors who may not be familiar with JSON Schema.
+Like Actions, the ``input_schema`` may define what is required of the input when running the flow.
+However, not all Flows are required to define an ``input_status`` as a convenience to Flow authors who may not be familiar with creating JSON Schema specifications.
 Importantly, each entry in the list of Flows will also contain a value for ``id`` which we refer to as the "Flow id" and denote as ``flow_id`` below.
 This value will be used for further interacting with a particular Flow.
-For example, to displaying the information about a single Flow can be done as follows:
+For example, to display information about a single Flow you may use:

 .. code-block:: BASH